 We provide our guests with a welcome pack, which may include food products such as local bacon, sausages, eggs, fruit juice and milk.
 If you are vegetarian or don’t eat pork, or may be unable to eat any of these because of food intolerances, please do let us know so that we may substitute with something more suitable.

 If you do have food allergies or intolerances then it is worth knowing that Waitrose (Saltash) and Tesco (Callington) both have a Free From section in-store including gluten-free and dairy-free products, or you can pre-order groceries online.
 Both also stock goat’s milk and other dairy-free milk alternatives such as soya milk and almond milk.
 For more information on food shopping in the area please visit our Local Info page.

 Accessible Places to Visit

 Cornwall has some of the most diverse and interesting places to visit, many with facilities for visitors with disabilities or those pushing buggies.
-We have added access notes on our website for all places where possible to help you plan.
-The information is provided by the attractionost attractions will provide access and facilities for our less mobile visitors, but it is best to check specific requirements with the attraction before your visit.
-Full contact details for local attractions and places of interest are provided on the Things To Do page, along with access notes for most of the attractions, pubs and restaurants.
+We have added access notes on our website for all places, where possible, to help you plan.
+The information is provided by the attraction; most attractions will provide access and facilities for our less mobile visitors, but it is best to check specific requirements with the attraction before your visit.
+Full contact details for local attractions and places of interest are provided on the Information page, along with access notes for most of the attractions, pubs and restaurants.